georgelviv/newsletterJS/readme.md

 #  newslettersJs

 newslettersJs - example how to use request from Nodejs.
-Take all intereting articles in one place.
+Find all interesting articles in one place.
 You can navigate beetwen pages.
 Also now you can filter between sites and change quatnity on page articles.

 ------